apsun/RemotePreferences/README.md

 ```

 4\.
 You're all set!
 To access your preferences, create a new
-instance of `RemotePreferences` with the authority value you
+instance of `RemotePreferences` with the same authority and the
-picked earlier and the name of the preference file:
+name of the preference file:

 ```Java
 SharedPreferences prefs = new RemotePreferences(context, "com.example.app.preferences", "main_prefs");
 int intValue = prefs.getInt("my_int_pref", 0);
 ```

-**WARNING**: **DO NOT** use `RemotePreferences` from within `IXposedHookZygoteInit.initZygote`,
+**WARNING**: **DO NOT** use `RemotePreferences` from within
-since app providers have not been initialized at this point.
-Instead,
+`IXposedHookZygoteInit.initZygote`, since app providers have not been
-defer preference loading to `IXposedHookLoadPackage.handleLoadPackage`.
+initialized at this point.
+Instead, defer preference loading to
+`IXposedHookLoadPackage.handleLoadPackage`.

 Note that you should still use `context.getSharedPreferences("main_prefs", MODE_PRIVATE)`
 if your code is executing within the app that owns the preferences.
 Only use
 `RemotePreferences` when accessing preferences from the context of another app.

-Also note that your preference key cannot be `null` or `""` (empty string).
+Also note that your preference keys cannot be `null` or `""` (empty string).

 ## Security